Jaemin-c/valorant-analysis/README.md

 ## Part 4: Interesting Aggregates

-To dig deeper into what distinguishes Radiants from Immortals, we used grouped aggregates and correlation visualizations that summarize player behavior across multiple features.
+To dig deeper into what distinguishes Radiants from Immortals, I used grouped aggregates and correlation visualizations that summarize player behavior across multiple features.

 ### 1. Average Clutches and First Bloods by Rating Group